Visualizing Data: Why, When, and How

 This is an example of model variance, in that variability in the starting dataset affects the resulting model.
 Collecting more data should help reduce this, theoretically decreasing the effect on selection of model parameters.

 The three examples above demonstrate ways that data visualization can help you work through the data science process more efficiently, particularly in terms of appropriately applying statistics or machine learning models, and choosing model parameters.
 However, the usefulness of data visualization throughout your analytical process extends to other applications as well – it is much easier to quickly make sense of patterns in an image than in columns of numbers!

-In Part 2 of this article, we will explore ways that data visualization can be useful for two other aspects of the data science process: drawing insight from your data, and communicating data insights to others.
+In the second half of Part 1, Data Visualization Throughout the Data Science Workflow, we will explore ways that data visualization can be useful for two other aspects of the data science process: drawing insight from your data, and communicating data insights to others.

 Apologies to those of you who also had data is corrected to data are for all of the many years you spent in graduate school: “the data speak for themselves.”